coder/docs/getting-started/index.md

 deployment available to them, these end-to-end guides will walk them through logging in and getting set up with a sample project they can use to experience Coder.

+Additionally, we have a guide for those interested in leveraging Coder for data science, specifically using Python with Jupyter notebooks.